Next month is looking great for WOMEN WRITERS OF THE DIASPORA. Join us at Calabar Imports Harlem

 of young black women, through voice, music, and hip-hop inflected magical

 realist techniques.
-She is the author of the short story collection, Blue Talk and Love (2015).
-Her work has
+She is the author of the short story collection,

-appeared or are forthcoming in Best New
+appeared or are forthcoming in

 Writing, American Fiction: Best New Stories by Emerging Writers, Prairie